sysbio-curie/MaBoSS.GPU/README.md

 This command simulates the Sizek model and outputs 2 files, `out_probtraj.csv` and `out_fp.csv` similarly as in the original MaBoSS.
 ```
 # run
-build/MaBoSSG -o out data/sizek.bnd data/sizek.cfg
+build/MaBoSS.GPU -o out data/sizek.bnd data/sizek.cfg
 ```

 ## Next steps

-There is still plenty of work on MaBoSSG project.
+There is still plenty of work on the MaBoSS.GPU project.
 The most important ones on our radar are:
 - [x] Outputting the results in a reasonable format
 - [ ] Support for mutants analysis
 - [ ] Python wrapper